madduck/tptools/README.md

 ### `squoresrv` — making matches available to Squore

 [Squore](https://squore.double-yellow.be/) is an amazing app for Android that can be used to score matches.
 To facilitate its use, Squore can subscribe to a feed of matches for referees to pick from, such that the player data do not have to be entered manually.

-> [!WARNING]
-> Microsoft Access is not a database designed for concurrent access. `squoresrv` relies on TournamentSoftware writing out every change to the tournament data to the corresponding database file.
-This is probably not guaranteed to work, but it seems to be the case.
-It's entirely possible that on odd-numbered Tuesdays, with a crescent moon and only when it's not raining in the summer months, then changes won't be available to `squoresrv` within due time, and there is nothing that can be done given the design choices by TournamentSoftare.
-You've been warned.

 `squoresrv` is an asynchronous web server that reads matches from TournamentSoftware and makes them available in the format expected by Squore: